gatherspiel/.github/profile/README.md

 # Project overview

-Free Gather is a non commercial open source platform to help people organize and host in person events.
+Free Gather is a non commercial open source platform to help people organize and host in person board game events.
 The platform will consist of the following parts.
 - An open API that can be used by websites to list and manage local events in a specific area.
 - A zero dependency JavaScript UI framework designed for in person event listing websites.